Complete Deck Remodel Guide: Planning, Materials, Costs & Maintenance

 Buildda Tip

 Ask yourself how much time you want to spend on upkeep.
 If you are happy to power-wash and reseal periodically, wood can be a rewarding option that ages beautifully.
-If you prefer minimal chores, composite might suit you better, despite the bigger up-front cost.
+If you prefer minimal chores, composite might suit you better despite the bigger up-front cost.
+Look for local suppliers offering quality grades, especially for cedar or redwood.

 Why It Matters